Betfair: History

 The company was founded in June 2000, by Andrew Black and Edward Wray.
 Softbank purchased 23% of Betfair in early April 2006, valuing the company at £1.5 billion.
 In December 2006, Betfair completed the purchase of the horseracing publishing company Timeform (which traded under the name Portway Press Ltd).

-Betfair was the first betting company to sponsor an English football team, featuring on the kit of Fulham in the 2002–03 season before the Gambling Act 2005 permitted the industry to advertise on television and radio.
+Betfair was the first betting company to sponsor an English football team, featuring on the kit of Fulham in the 2002–03 season before the Gambling Act 2005 prohibited the industry from advertising on television and radio.

 In March 2007, Betfair launched its own Betfair Radio service, available via its website, on the telephone and elsewhere.
 This has now become Timeform Radio, broadcasting horse racing commentary and results.
 On 27 January 2009, Betfair announced the purchase of the TVG Network in the United States from Macrovision US$50 million as part of Macrovision's dissolving of TV Guide's assets.

 In November 2009, Betfair announced a deal with the New York Racing Association that allows Betfair's customers to start wagering immediately on Aqueduct's thoroughbreeding races.
 Betfair floated on the London Stock Exchange with a stock symbol of BET on 22 October 2010 at £13, valuing the company at £1.4bn ($2.2bn).

 In March 2011, the company moved some of its operations to Gibraltar to reduce the amount they paid in tax.
 In May 2012, Betfair launched a Sportsbook (fixed-odds betting) service to compete with traditional bookmakers.

 In August 2014, Net Entertainment NE AB entered into a partnership with Betfair to expand its reach into the market in the United Kingdom.
 It was announced in September 2015 that Paddy Power and Betfair had agreed terms for a merger.
 The transaction was structured as an acquisition of Betfair by Paddy Power and the enlarged entity, named Paddy Power Betfair, is based in Dublin.
 The merger was completed on 2 February 2016.